Rep2/in2iOSPlayground/Chapter 2: Swift.md

 Learn about [Dictionaries](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/CollectionTypes.html#//apple_ref/doc/uid/TP40014097-CH8-ID113).

-  - What are Dictinaries in Swift?
+  - What are Dictionaries in Swift?
   - Do all Array examples with Dictionary.